vanillaberryparfait/University-Of-Glasgow-MSc-Thesis/README.md

 ## Installation

+The entire analysis was carried out on RStudio Version 2023.06.0+421 (2023.06.0+421).
-To run the scripts, you need to have R installed along with the following packages:
+To run the scripts, the following packages were installed:

 ```r
 install.packages(c("ggplot2", "ggthemes", "ggrepel", "reshape2", "vctrs", "amap", "devtools", "Biobase", "sva", "pheatmap"))